Zhen-yu-Liu/AdaSFFuse/README.md

     python get_miou.py
     ```

+## Attention
+To make it easier for you to learn, the location of our network structure is located in /models, and the backbone network is 'network.py'.

 ## Contact
 In this regard, our experiments are all complete, if you have any questions, please contact via email 2408085408337@stu.nchu.edu.cn.